Legendary Wahlert cross country coach retires

 And after 44 years, she felt the time was right to step away.

-Wagner on Wednesday announced her retirement from coaching the Golden Eagles’ state powerhouse girls cross country coach.
+Wagner on Wednesday announced her retirement from coaching the Golden Eagles’ state powerhouse girls cross country team.
 She stepped down as assistant principal after the 2018-19 school year.

 “It was a great 44 years,” Wagner said.
 “I’ve enjoyed every single moment of working with the young ladies and helping them accomplish their goals.
 Seeing them grow as both runners and people has been fantastic.